isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 ```
 …and then, after building and running, when I tap the hat, the app icon will alternate back and forth!

+> Build an run.
+Demo switching the icon multiple times and showing the home screen to prove icon is changed.

 ## Interlude
 **Jessy**
-That's fun!
+That's sort of fun!
 But mostly, because it's new!
-You may be wondering, aside from the obvious fact that we're giving you an API demo "_Why_ are we changing the app icon?
-Why is there a valentine's day-theme hat and why doesn't it show up in-game?"
+You may be wondering, aside from the obvious fact that we're giving you an API demo, "_Why_ are we changing the app icon?
+Why is there a valentine's day-themed hat and why doesn't it show up in-game?"

 **Catie**
 Those questions are more than valid.
 Join us next time, and we'll go over some _practical_ sample code of how to use alternate app icons, including how to handle related errors.